-However, once the stranded alien acquires more distinctive characteristics—for example, a big-headed, long-necked alien with a glowing finger who murmurs "Phone home"—it is distinct enough to merit protection and its owners can prevent others from using his image and expression.
+However, once a stranded alien character acquires more distinctive features or aspects—for example, a big-headed, long-necked alien with a glowing finger who murmurs "Phone home"—it becomes distinct enough to merit protection and its owners can prevent others from using the character's image and expression.

 Another court permitted publication of a novel using characters from Gone With the Wind but written from a slave's perspective.
 (Suntrust Bank v.
 Houghton Mifflin Co., 268 F.2d 1257 (11th Cir.
 2001).)
 The disparity in the two opinions—both based on Gone With the Wind—may be due to the fact that in one work the characters were lampooned in a broad sexual farce, while in the other the characters were used to provoke discussion about racial stereotypes.

 In short, the copyright protection available to fictional characters is a complex issue with a good deal of money at stake.
 Courts will often weigh the fair use considerations against the rights of copyright owners to control derivative works.
 The more specific and less generic a particular character is, the more likely that the character can receive protection outside of the original work in which it appears.